Hugo Blaschke: Post-war

-In early May, Soviet Red Army soldiers captured Blaschke's dental assistant Käthe Heusermann and his technician Fritz Echtmann.
-Heusermann gave a detailed description of Hitler's and Eva Braun's dental bridges and made drawings of them.
-Thereafter, Heusermann and Echtmann were separately shown the dental remains found outside the Führerbunker, which they confirmed were those of Hitler and Braun.
-Both then spent years in Soviet prisons.
+On 9 May, Red Army soldiers captured Blaschke's dental assistant Käthe Heusermann, who was shown Hitler's and Eva Braun's dental remains.
+(Note: After Heusermann's release she told Western officials that Hitler's mandible had been "complete" although it was later shown (in a 1968 Soviet book) to be sundered at the depth of the teeth.)
+(Note: By 1981, Heusermann reportedly told forensic odontologist Reidar F. Sognnaes that a bridge used to identify Braun was made for her but never fitted.)
+On 11 May, Fritz Echtmann was also apprehended and described the remains.
+Both then spent about a decade in Soviet prisons.

-Blaschke was arrested by US Army troops in Austria on 20 May 1945.
-(Note: According to a U.S. military intelligence document, he was arrested in Salzburg on 28 May.)
-He was interrogated by the Americans after the war about Hitler's dental treatment, as part of the effort to identify Hitler's remains.
+Blaschke was arrested by United States Army troops in Dorfgastein, Austria, on 20 May 1945.
+(Note: According to a U.S. military intelligence document, he was arrested/interred in Salzburg on 28 May.)
+He was interrogated by the Americans after the war (including jurist Michael Musmanno in 1948) about Hitler's dental treatment as part of the effort to identify Hitler's remains.
 After his release in December 1948, Blaschke practiced dentistry in Nuremberg.
 He reconstructed the dental records of Martin Bormann from memory, and these were later used to identify Bormann's skeletal remains, which were discovered in Berlin in 1972.
 Blaschke died in Nuremberg in 1959.
 He was buried in St. Peter Cemetery in Nuremberg.